monodot/knowledge-base/_articles/golang.md

 - `stack *CreateStackInput` is the argument.
 - `(int64, error)` is the return type.

+In Go, methods can be defined on either values or pointers:

+- If a method is defined on a pointer (i.e. with `*`), it can modify the value that it points to.
+- If a method is defined on a value, it receives a copy of the value, so it cannot modify the original value.

 #### Receivers

 Here is a complete piece of code that shows how a receiver is used in a method: